Car Insurance After a DUI: Rates, SR-22, and How to Recover

 Immediate consequences for your insurance

 SR-22 requirement: Most states require an SR-22 certificate of financial responsibility after a DUI.
-This means your insurer must file a form with the state proving you carry minimum required insurance.
+This means your insurer must file a form with the state proving you carry the minimum required insurance for your state.
 If your coverage lapses, your license is suspended again.

 Why rates vary so much between insurers